ravgeetdhillon/ravgeet-web/_blog/final-report-gsoc-2019.md

 ---
-title: Final Report for Google SoC'19
+title: Final Report for Google SoC 2019
 date: 2019-08-26 06:00:00 +0530
 categories: gsoc gnome gtk
+description: After the successful completion of Google SoC 2019, here is my final report about my project.
+I reimplemented the GTK Website as a Jekyll Website and updated its design and deployment method.
+Read this blog for information about the project.
 img: final-report-for-google-summer-of-code.jpg
 img_credits: Photo by [Pietro Rampazzo](https://unsplash.com/@peterampazzo) on [Unsplash](https://unsplash.com)
 ---

 ## Project